PelagicCreatures/sargasso/README.md

 </script>
 ```

-In production you probably won't use the prepackaged bundles but should build own bundles including your subclasses using rollup or something.
+In production you probably won't use the prepackaged bundles.
+You should build own bundles including your subclasses using rollup or something.
 See rollup section below.
 In this example we use the bundles for expediency.
 The prepackaged bundles expose the exports from the module as globals scoped under `PelagicCreatures`

 ```javascript
 PelagicCreatures.Sargasso - the superclass for all Sargasso classes